ETS-Android3/Foodier/README.md

 # Foodier
-An android application for discovering food and restaurants in Washington in a Tinder-like format.
-Food's are displayed as a card and you can swipe right or left.
-Swiping right bookmarks the food item you chose, and swiping left doesn't.
-For more details on the food item, you can click on the card and get similar restaurants with the food item.
+An android phone application for discovering food and restaurants in Washington in a Tinder-like format.

+### How to navigate the app
+* You can swipe right or left on food items.
+Swiping right saves/bookmarks the item, swiping left does not.
+* For more details, click on the food item.
+* On all screens, you can visit items you've bookmarked, or 'swiped right on'

 ### Key features
 * Uses your phones location to calculate distance between restaurant of food item and you.